ryumaru/ryuzine-press/README.txt

 == Changelog ==

+= 1.1 =
+* Requires PHP 5.6 or later (tested up to PHP 7.4.8)
+* Version check updated to also check PHP
+* Version check no longer produces unexpected characters on activation.
+* Activation now auto updates database with new options.
+* Plugin now updates from GitHub releases using WP update system.
+* Plugin Update Checker updated to version 4.10
+* Options sanitization fixed
+* Fixed "undefined index" error in Rack Builder
+* Replaced deprecated STYLESHEETPATH constant with WP "get" function.
+* Auto-creates "Ryuzine" Rack Category.
+If you delete it the category is automatically restored on page reload.
+This is to prevent undefined array offset PHP errors if no default category is defined.
+* Fixed widget undefined index errors.
+* Options Page
+	* Reset to Defaults checkbox replaced with button method
+	* Default Rack Category is now auto-populated with "Ryuzine" type.
+	* Fixed issue where "localization" setting was stuck on zero (off).
+	* Fixed issue where admin script caused unknown index PHP error on Ads tab.
+* Tools Page
+	* Fixed issue where "Check for Updates" button would not turn into "Install Ryuzine Webapp" button if version check found an update.
+	* Updated version check and update to pull from GitHub releases and automatically delete previous Webapp installation.
+* Changes to Templates
+	* single-ryuzine.php
+		* Added filter to remove notes at bottom of every page.
+		* Added filter to prevent posts being hidden from loop
+	* archive-ryuzine.php separate Share Bubble sidebar code added.

 = 1.0 =
 * App Icons are now automatically generated from one image (you no longer need multiple images already at the icon dimensions)